Feeling More Puffy Than Usual? Blame Pregnancy Swelling

 - High temperatures

 - Too much sodium

-Drink more, not less.
-Drinking water can reduce fluid retention by flushing out your system.
-Experts recommend about 12 cups (3 liters) a day.
+"Drinking water can reduce fluid retention by flushing out your system.
+Experts recommend about 12 cups (3 liters) a day."

-Limit time on your feet.
-If swelling is a problem for you, avoid standing for extended periods of time and keep your feet elevated whenever possible.
+"If feet swelling during pregnancy is a problem for you, avoid standing for extended periods of time and keep your feet elevated whenever possible."

-"Try to sleep on your left side to take the pressure off your inferior vena cava, the large vein responsible for transporting blood from the lower half of your body to your heart.
+"Try to sleep on your left side to take the pressure off your inferior vena cava, the large vein responsible for transporting blood from the lower half of your body to your heart."

-Adjust your wardrobe.
-Choose comfortable shoes over high heels.
-And ask your doctor if compression stockings or tights could provide added support to ease swelling.
+"Choose comfortable shoes over high heels.
+And ask your doctor if compression stockings or tights could provide added support to ease swelling."

 "To lessen pregnancy swelling and any discomfort, apply cold compresses to swollen areas.
-Some experts also suggest taking to the pool for relief—the water pressure may help compress tissue in the legs, providing some temporary relief from swelling.
+Some experts also suggest taking to the pool for relief—the water pressure may help compress tissue in the legs, providing some temporary relief from swelling."